 to touring the Constitution, you can also visit World War II destroyer USS Cassin Young, where park rangers offer free tours.

 Want to learn more about both ships?
 Visit the USS Constitution Museum, dedicated to presenting the history of Old Ironsides.

-- Hours and Cost: Monday-Sunday, 10am-6pm, with shorter hours during the winter; closed on a few major holidays.
+Hours and Cost: Wednesday-Sunday, 10am-4pm; closed on Mondays and Tuesdays, plus a few major holidays (Martin Luther King Jr's birthday, Thanksgiving, Christmas, New Year's Day).
 Free admission and free tours by the U.S. Navy.

-- More information: Tours may be modified if repair or maintenance work is underway.
+More information: Tours may be modified if repair or maintenance work is underway, and hours are subject to change.
 ALWAYS check the US Navy website before coming: http://www.navy.mil/local/constitution/visitors.asp

 Getting there by subway: Orange Line: North Station - you'll cross over the Zakim bridge, cross the Charlestown bridge, and then follow the red line of the Freedom Trail until you reach the Charlestown Navy Yard where the ship is located - about a 15-20 minute walk.

 Park: You cannot park next to the ship, and nearby curbside parking is limited/impossible to find in this area.
 Your best bet is to park at one of the nearby garages - you'll see signs once you get there.